 And of course, don’t forget to set new goals for the upcoming period.

 Periodic sessions for coaching call center agents are crucial to your call center agents’ success.
-Periodic coaching sessions also serve as feedback sessions and gives agents time to put into effect their new learnings and sets deadlines for their new goals.
+Periodic coaching sessions also serve as feedback sessions and give agents time to put into effect their new learnings and sets deadlines for their new goals.

 As a call center manager, look at their yearly performance indicators and identify their greatest strengths.
 Find where they are continuously having problems.
-Then, find concrete examples of each.
+Then find concrete examples of each.

 During the coaching session, talk to them about ways to improve their weaknesses.
 They may have ideas on how to learn, but you also need to be ready to provide your own suggestions.

 Don’t forget to recognize their achievements, too.
-Knowing where they’re being successful not only helps them feel appreciated; it also ensures that they stay on that positive path.
+Knowing where they’re being successful not only helps them feel appreciated; it also ensures they stay on that positive path.